RADAR-base/RADAR-RestApi/README.md

 ## Setup
 This project uses `git submodule`.
 When cloning, please use the command `git clone --recursive`.
 For already cloned repos, use `git submodule update --init --recursive` to update modules.

 Before deploying the war file edit the `radar.yml` config file and then copy it into `/usr/local/tomcat/conf/`.
-If your installation uses a different path you need to modify the variable `pathFile` in `org.radarcns.config.Properties` After that
+If your installation uses a different path you need to modify the variable `pathFile` in `org.radarcns.config.api.Properties` After that
 - Run `./gradlew build`
 - Copy the radar.war located at `build/libs/` in `/usr/local/tomcat/webapp/`